qBLANCK/Scott-Base-Seal-Monitoring/README.md

 ```
 ├── data
-│   ├── annotations               Annotations of Seals in Coco and Oliver's json format.
 │   ├── counts                    Seal counts for seasons ('a','b','c' are camera
 │   │                               viewpoints and 's' includes snowstorm detection data).
 │   └── figures                   Illustrative graphics on project and Seal data.